-In accordance with Government Auditing Standards, we will also issue our report dated September 20, 2021, on our consideration of Aiken Technical College's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-That report will be issued under separate cover in Aiken Technical College's "Report of Independent Certified Public Accountants in Accordance with the Uniform Guidance and Government Auditing Standards."
+In accordance with Government Auditing Standards, we have also issued our report dated September 22, 2022, on our consideration of Aiken Technical College's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the College's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the College's internal control over financial reporting and compliance.